conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ## Example A
 > >
 > > ![Scroll Plot 1a]({{ page.root }}/fig/qc_example_01a.png "Scroll Plot - Example 1a")
 > > Component 11 in this example has a large artefact that is affecting the EEG channel data and the rest of the component is flat.
 Because the rest of the component does not appear to contain much cortical data, it is preferable to remove the component with the isolated artefact compared to removing time.
-To remove this component, hover over it and right click the mouse.
-This will add a manual mark to the component and will gray it out.
 > >
 > > To remove this component, hover over it and right click the mouse.
 This will add a manual mark to the component and will gray it out.
 > >